AguaClara/UASB/Reports and Manuals/summer2018report.md

 </p>
 </center>

-#### Continuous versus Pulse Flow

-When design of the influent system began in Spring 2018, the team assumed flow into the reactor would be continuous and at a roughly constant rate.
-This is an assumption to facilitate design, as in reality wastewater production will generally rise during the day and lower at night.
-However, doing the initial calculations reveals that sustaining continuous flow would require a pipe diameter on the order of 10 mm, which would clog easily and create major problems with the flow system.

-During a meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment Plant, the idea of a pulse flow system was suggested, which would collect wastewater, then deliver it in larger "pulses" to achieve the hydraulic parameters needed.
-Mr. Gottlieb's two suggested possible methods were a tipping bucket system or a siphon.

-#### Tipping Bucket versus Siphon System
+### Tipping Bucket versus Siphon System

+One of the leading questions from the Spring 2018 semester was whether to use the tipping bucket of siphon system to deliver wastewater.
 The summer team researched siphons and discussed with the AguaClara program director, Dr. Monroe Weber-Shirk, potential design flaws - specifically the diameter of pipe that should be used.
 The main concern was that if too large a pipe was used, water would be able to pass through the siphon before it had filled to the level needed to create a pulse of a specific volume.

-Ultimately, the team was unable to find detailed enough engineering guidelines on how to design for a siphon using pulse flow, and chose to use a tipping bucket system.
-An added benefit of using a tipping bucket system is that we only need to add an influent tank and one bucket to our previous reactor design, whereas a siphon would almost certainly require some further design modifications.
+The pros and cons of each system are listed below.

+***Tipping Bucket***

+**Pros:**
+* Simple to manufacture, uses low cost parts that are easy to obtain
+* Known system used in amusement parks, designs available

+**Cons**
+* Uses moving parts, which are subject to wear and may break over time much more rapidly than most systems
+* Stirs up wastewater with each dump, increasing chance of splashing and potential bad odors

+***Siphon System***

+**Pros:**
+* No moving parts

+**Cons:**
+* Potential for clogs and settling in standing  pipes
+* Unknown system, little design guidelines on how it works

+Ultimately, given the simplicity of the tipping bucket design, and the lack of documentation on siphons, the team decided to move forward with the tipping bucket system.

-#### Hydraulic Parameters
+### Hydraulic Parameters

 Built within the design of the influent systems are a number of hydraulic constraints that must be met for the flow to work properly.
 These are summarized in Table 1 below.